nachowolf/AyakhaAutoSales/readme.md

 Ayakha is an upcoming car salesman in the northern suburbs of Cape Town.
 He wants to start a second hand car dealership and is doing some market research.

-He gave you [some data](/cars.json) that he wants some help with analyzing.
+He gave you [some data](/cars.json) that he wants help with analyzing.

-For a few towns he recorded the, model, color and make.
-As he needs to decide which models to sels and where to open his dealership.
+For a few towns he recorded the model, color and make of cars.
+He needs to decide which models of cars to sell and where to open his Auto (car) dealership.

 Each object in the list looks like this: